shamol84/nanodegree/README.md

-## This is the repo for udacity machine learning nanodegree programm
+## This is the repo for udacity machine learning nanodegree program